venkatra/snowflake-inspector/README.md

 | Single customer most data  |  > 40 PB  |
 |  Single customer most users | > 36,000  |

-Patterns do exists where by a single snowflake account can accomadate multi-tenant functionality too.
+Patterns do exists where by a single snowflake account can accommodate multi-tenant functionality too.
 You could literally host all of your structured data from your data lake into snowflake.

 As your enterprise starts utilizing snowflake more and more; you might be asking: